Browser connection mode

 ChromeQF-DriverA current stable Chromium version is part of the QF-Test distribution (Windows only)

-ChromeCDP-DriverExperimental support for newer versions also (see Supported technologies)
+ChromeCDP-DriverExperimental support for newer versions also (see Supported technologies - System under Test)

 Chrome (headless)CDP-Driver